The Caucasian Shepherd is a majestic breed that requires attention to detail and a commitment to their well-being.

 These dogs require time and patience when training, as they need slow exposure to new sounds, places, situations, and people to become socialized.
 They're not suited for first-time dog parents or novice trainers.

-A fresh viewpoint: Best Time to Breed a Dog
+Consider reading: Best Time to Breed Dogs

 Positive reinforcement is key when training your Caucasian Shepherd, so be sure to reward good behavior with treats and praise.
 This breed will respect a confident and consistent trainer.